ErikBjare/ErikBjare.github.io/_wiki/_personal-recommendation-engine-manifesto.md

 Social Media has had a remarkable impact on society.
 There have certainly been positive effects, the breaking down of barriers and vastly decreased friction in communication and networking.

 What we want is to be able to research ourselves a better future, and for that we have to work together in an as transparent manner as practical.
-Unfortunately this transparency stands in some opposition the the practical thing at Facebook for example.
+Unfortunately this transparency stands in some opposition the practical thing at Facebook for example.
 The currently popular social media networks are all for-profit, with the usual associated pros and cons when it comes to incentive.

 What I want is for this debate to start and the research to happen.
 I think it is extremely important.